invrs/paradiso/README.md

 #### Non-view classes are stateful

-If you name a class without `View` at the end, it will be automatically be stateful.
+If you name a class without `View` at the end, it will be automatically be stateful when creating and referencing it using the helper function.

 #### Similar components